 Events of December 1974

 The northern Australian city of Darwin was devastated early on Christmas morning 1974 when hit by the tropical weather depression that was given the name Cyclone Tracy.
-As the eye of the cyclone passed over the city between midnight and 7.00 am on Christmas morning torrential rain fell and the winds were officially recorded at 217 kilometres per hour prior to the Bureau of Meteorology anemometer being destroyed.
+As the eye of the cyclone passed over the city between midnight and 7am on Christmas morning, torrential rain fell and the winds were officially recorded at 217 kilometres per hour prior to the Bureau of Meteorology anemometer being destroyed.
 Houses and other buildings disintegrated under the onslaught, accompanied by the sounds of flying debris and breaking glass.
-With the cyclone’s passing 65 people were killed (including 16 lost at sea) and many more were injured, 70 per cent of Darwin’s homes were destroyed or suffered severe damage, and all public services – communications, power, water and sewerage – were severed.
+Records have identified 66 names of individuals who perished as a result of the cyclone (53 on land and 13 at sea), and many more were injured.
+Seventy per cent of Darwin’s homes were destroyed or suffered severe damage, and all public services – communications, power, water and sewerage – were severed.

 Rescue, recovery and reconstruction

 Major-General Alan Stretton, Director-General of the Natural Disasters Organisation, was placed in charge of the rescue effort.
 Emergency committees were established to deal with such matters as accommodation, clean-up, clothing, communications, evacuation, food, law and order, sanitation and health and social welfare.
 The defence forces played a major role in cleaning up the city and suburbs.

 With essential services all severed, and with food and shelter at a premium, many Darwin people were evacuated and in the week that followed Darwin’s population was reduced to little more than 10,000.
 For the next six months access to the city was regulated by means of a permit system.